BDI-pathogens/LocalCovidTracker/markdown/about.md

 The "Daily tracker" tab which is updated daily builds upon our published analysis, using a shorter waiting time between infection and swab date to reflect shorter times to Pillar 2 testing.

+The "Map tracker" tab presents the same results as the "Daily tracker" but visualised using maps.
+We thank Will Probert for providing shapefiles and code towards this.

 The "Cases by age" tab presents an analysis developed by Robert Hinch and Michelle Kendall and is also updated daily.

 The source code is available on [GitHub](https://github.com/BDI-pathogens/LocalCovidTracker).